Rachelle Boone-Smith

-Rachelle Boone-Smith (born June 30, 1981) is an American former sprint athlete.
+Rachelle Boone-Smith, née Rachelle Boone, (June 30, 1981) is an American former sprint athlete.

 She won the 200 metres silver medal at the 2005 World Championships in Athletics.
 Prior to the 2005 World Championships she had competed only in one international major event, namely the 2004 World Indoor Championships where she did not reach the final.

 Boone was an All-American sprinter for the Indiana Hoosiers track and field team, finishing runner-up in the 200 m at the 2001 and 2002 NCAA Division I Indoor Track and Field Championships.